 At a higher level, your organization’s leadership team can have brainstorming sessions about the problems and the potential solutions to roll out for the organization.

-Once your managers know what items are the most important to your organization (or to their Segment(s) if their Segment(s) have 30 or more Responses), they can have 1-on-1s or team discussions to gain more insights about how to improve your top priority Drivers.
+Once your managers know what items are the most important to your organization (or to their Custom Group(s) if their Custom Group(s) have 30 or more Responses), they can have 1-on-1s or team discussions to gain more insights about how to improve your top priority Drivers.